Field Dislocation Mechanics, Conservation of Burgers vector, and the augmented Peierls model of dislocation dynamics: Introduction

 \section{Introduction}

-This paper is concerned with the extent to which the Peierls model \cite{peierls1940size} of a dislocation arising from slip on a single slip-plane, extended to dynamics by Eshelby \cite{eshelby1949uniformly,eshelby1956supersonic} and Weertman \cite{weertman1967uniformly}, augmented by Rosakis \cite{rosakis2001supersonic} to allow subsonic steady motion and dissipation, and studied in general conditions of non-steady dislocation motion by Pellegrini \cite{pellegrini2010dynamic,pellegrini2020dynamic} and Markenscoff \cite{markenscoff2011comment}, can be approached within the Field Dislocation Mechanics (FDM) theory of continuously distributed dislocations \cite{arora2020unification, zhang2015single}.
-FDM models for the elastostatic and elastodynamic response of a body containing a single slip plane of vanishing thickness on which discrete dislocations with continuously distributed cores can glide is developed.
+This paper is concerned with the extent to which the Peierls model \cite{peierls1940size} of a dislocation arising from slip on a single slip-plane can be approached within the Field Dislocation Mechanics (FDM) theory of continuously distributed dislocations \cite{arora2020unification, zhang2015single}.
+The Peierls model was extended to dynamics by Eshelby \cite{eshelby1949uniformly,eshelby1956supersonic} and Weertman \cite{weertman1967uniformly}, augmented by Rosakis \cite{rosakis2001supersonic} to allow subsonic steady motion and dissipation, and studied in general conditions of non-steady dislocation motion by Pellegrini \cite{pellegrini2010dynamic,pellegrini2020dynamic,pellegrini2011reply} and Markenscoff \cite{markenscoff2011comment}.
+FDM models for the elastostatic and elastodynamic response of a body containing a single slip plane of vanishing thickness on which discrete dislocations with continuously distributed cores can glide are developed.
 The models are compared and contrasted with the augmented Peierls model, which has also been extensively used in the phase field setting, see e.g.~\cite{denoual2004dynamic, wang2010phase} and many other subsequent works (which is beyond the scope of the present work to review).